coinbase/coinbase-ruby/README.md

 => ... # raw hash response
 ```

-You can also send money in other [currencies](https://github.com/coinbase/coinbase-ruby/blob/master/supported_currencies.json).
-It will be automatically converted to the correct BTC amount using the current exchange rate.
+You can also send money in [a number of currencies](https://github.com/coinbase/coinbase-ruby/blob/master/supported_currencies.json).
+The amount will be automatically converted to the correct BTC amount using the current exchange rate.

 ```ruby
 r = coinbase.send_money 'user@example.com', 1.23.to_money('AUS')